 Parag A. Pathak is the Jane Berkowitz Carlton and Dennis William Carlton Professor of Microeconomics at MIT, founding co-director of the NBER Working Group on Market Design, and founder of MIT's School Effectiveness and Inequality Initiative (SEII), a laboratory focused on education, human capital, and the income distribution.
 Parag is also the recent recipient of the John Bates Clark Medal.

 Angrist's research interests include the economics of education and school reform; social programs and the labor market; the effects of immigration, labor market regulation and institutions; and econometric methods for program and policy evaluation.
+He is the 2021 recipient of the Nobel Memorial Prize in Economic Sciences.

 Dr. Chris Caplice, Silver Family Research Fellow and Executive Director of the MIT Center for Transportation and Logistics (CTL) is currently researching ways to turn 'zombie' online learners into learners with discipline by introducing interventions into online classes.